jagilber-org/mcp-index-server/docs/CONTENT-GUIDANCE.md

 - **Tool availability listings** - Tools are session-specific and context-dependent
 - **Tool input/output examples** - Use MCP's `get_tool_schema` for current specs

+> NEVER embed a static snapshot of tool names, schemas, or capabilities inside instructions.
+Doing so creates drift risk, undermines dynamic discovery, and forces unnecessary catalog churn when tools evolve.

 > **MCP Best Practice**: Let the protocol handle tool discovery.
 Instructions should focus on **how to use tools effectively**, not **what tools exist**.

 **Sensitive Information:**